 This made Kanna start to wonder if she had been living in a bubble after all.
 The family breweries and distilleries had been perched far beyond the bordering mountains, isolated for hundreds of years, and her mother had never let her venture very far.

-“Okay,” she said, convinced that the answer would be something stupidly obvious, “if women and men don’t marry each other in the Middleland, then how do you all have so many children?”
+“All right, fine,” she said, convinced that the answer would be something stupidly obvious, “if women and men don’t marry each other in the Middleland, then how do you all have so many children?”

 Goda looked at her strangely for a long moment, long enough that Kanna was worried they might veer off the road.
-The woman’s smirk had grown a bit crooked.
+Her smirk had grown a bit crooked.
 “That’s why we have so many,” she replied.
 “Two mothers can carry more children than just one, wouldn’t you say?”
 She turned back to face the expanse ahead of them.
 “How silly.”

 But it still made no sense at all to Kanna.
 She must have been missing something critical.
 She was not entirely fluent in the Middlelander tongue, so she wondered if it had to do with the language barrier after all.

-Rather than trying to decipher something so ridiculous, she turned and folded her arms over the ledge of the shaky door.
+Rather than try to decipher something so ridiculous, she folded her arms over the ledge of the shaky door.
 She rested her chin on her hands and closed her eyes as small bits of dust pelted her lightly in the face.
 She could have ridden forever in that nothing; she was too afraid of what she was going to find at the end of the road.

 “Did we run out of fuel?”
 Kanna asked.

 “We’re nearly out of fuel, that’s true,” Goda said, already stepping out of the truck.
 She stretched her long body with a grunt of effort as soon as her feet hit the ground.
 “But that’s not why we’ve stopped.
 We’re here, you see.”
-She pointed somewhere behind Kanna’s view.
+She pointed somewhere behind Kanna’s shoulder.

 Kanna turned, and at first she had no idea what she was looking at.
 The tops of a pair of stone towers seemed to puncture the sky, but when she followed the lines down to the base of the structures, she noticed something queer about them both.

 Gathered in the shadows of those two monoliths, a group of hooded strangers had formed.
 There was only one standing in the glint of the sun, where Kanna could see her face.
-She was staring directly at the both of them—an unwavering, unblinking stare that made Kanna wonder if she had spotted the bust of a statue rather than a human face.
+This woman was staring directly at the both of them—an unwavering, unblinking stare that made Kanna wonder if she had spotted the bust of a statue rather than a human face.

 The statue smiled.